bitilitos/rust_temperature_converter/README.md

 # rust_temperature_converter
 Console temperature converter (Fahrenheit, Celsius and Kelvin).
-It was made as an extended exercise from [The Book] (https://doc.rust-lang.org/book/title-page.html).
+It was made as an extended exercise from [The Book](https://doc.rust-lang.org/book/title-page.html).
 > To practice with the concepts discussed in this chapter, try building programs to do the following:
 > - Convert temperatures between Fahrenheit and Celsius.